vanessaklee/akin/README.md

 ### Sorted Chunked Double Metaphone

-Iterate over the cartesian product of the two lists sending each element through the Double Metaphone using all strictness thresholds until a true value is found in the list of returned booleans from the Double Metaphone algorithm.
+Iterate over the cartesian product of the two lists sending each element through the Double Metaphone using all strictness match_levels until a true value is found in the list of returned booleans from the Double Metaphone algorithm.
 Return the percentage of true values found.
 If true is never returned, return 0.
 Increases
 accuracy for search terms containing more than one word.

 ### N-Gram Similarity

-:ngram
 Calculates the ngram distance between two strings.
 Default ngram: 2.

 ### Overlap Metric

-:overlap
 Uses the Overlap Similarity metric to compare two strings by tokenizing the strings and measuring their overlap.
 Default ngram: 1.

 ### Sorted Chunks

-:sorted_chunks
 Sorts substrings by words, compares the sorted strings in pairs, and returns the maximum ratio.
 If one strings is signficantly longer than the other, this method will compare matching substrings only.

 ### Tversky

-:tversky
 A generalization of Sørensen–Dice and Jaccard.

 ## Resources & Credit